LinaPaliakova/LinaPaliakova/README.md

 <!-- Icons -->
 My name is Palina Paliakova and I'm a NOC support engineer.
 I'm from Belarus, working at IDT.
 You can find me  on [![LinkedIn][2.2]][2].
+I have a passion for learning and sharing my knowledge with others.
+My dream is to become a DevOps engineer.
+I hope you will also find useful tips and code examples in my GitHub.

 <!-- Icons -->